gleb-hleb/simple-flask-web-app/README.md

 $ python pip install -r requirements.txt
 ```

-Also, we need to create `.env` file with enviroment variables like this:
+Also, we need to create `.env` file with environment variables like this:

 ```dotenv
 DB_URL=postgresql://username:password@host:port/db
 SECRET_KEY=PASTE_HERE_SECRET_KEY
 ```

-After installing all dependencies and adding eviroment variables, run the app by
+After installing all dependencies and adding environment variables, run the app by
 entering its folder and typing:

 ```shell